-The old Ash tree being used as the centerpoint of the 80 meter dipole was attacked by the fatal Emerald ash borer and needed to be taken down.
+The old White Ash, which was being used as the centerpoint of the 80 meter dipole was attacked by the fatal emerald ash borer and unfortunately needed to be taken down.

-July 21, 2017 (Friday): Tim (WB2PAY) provided four, 4-foot, inter-connecting, olive drab poles, a top ring, a four-footed, adjustible base, and three D-clips (affixed to the top ring for guy ropes – see photo) to provide a new, free-standing centerpoint support for the 80 meter dipole.
+July 21, 2017 (Friday): Tim (WB2PAY) graciously supplied four, 4-foot, inter-connecting, olive drab poles, a top ring, a four-footed, adjustible base, and three D-clips (affixed to the top ring for guy ropes – see photo) to create a new, free-standing centerpoint support for the 80 meter dipole.
 Used two sand bags on the base to serve as stabilizers until the tree was removed.
-When the tree was removed, a four foot section of electrical conduit (1½" o.d.) was pounded into the ground to replace the base and sand bags.
+When it was removed, a four foot piece of electrical conduit (1½" o.d.) was pounded into the ground to replace the base and sand bags.

 How Antenna Tuners Work

 MFJ Deluxe Versa Tuner II (MFJ-949E) 300 Watt antenna tuner.

 $40.00 / used / Horseheads, NY Winter Hamfest / February 25, 2006 / Sold new (as of fall / winter 2005) for $140-$150.
 As of December 2008, it listed for $179 ($189 / June 2013).